 Creating and sustaining a work from home successful business is no easy task.
-But with the right tools, tips, strategies, and mindset, your work from home business will soar!
-Here is my top work from home strategies and practices that provide you the nuggets you need for success.
+But with the right tools, tips, strategies, and mindset, your work-from-home business will soar!
+Here is my top work-from-home strategies and practices that provide you with the nuggets you need for success.

 Top 10 Work From Home Success – Business Best Practices:

 1. Set REAL Work Hours

 Some people think that working from home means lounging all day with a steamy cup of tea, leisurely meeting friends for lunch, and running errands while dressed for a People Magazine photoshoot… but the reality is it’s not all that.
 To get your business productive and profitable it’s important to set real work hours.
 Then communicate your boundaries with family and friends to let them know when you are and are not available.
 Share work hours and responsibilities with family and friends to ensure they take what you do seriously.
 Sett clear work boundaries so everyone understands that even you’re not driving to an office, you’re not fair game for 3 martini lunches either.